Unimodal Distributions for Ordinal Regression: Results and Discussion

 \section{Results and Discussion}

-\IEEEPARstart{R}{esults} are shown in Table~\ref{table:results}, across several datasets for the various models.
-The methods are divided into three groups by the gray highlight: the first group is non-unimodal strategies, the second group is the hard unimodal models, and finally, the soft unimodal losses.
-To make results easier to read, the second Table~\ref{table:results-average} was computed by averaging the previous results.
-In addition, two extra columns are shown, representing the ``rank'' of each loss across the datasets when compared against the other losses (1-11, lower is better).
+Results for the various methods are shown in Table~\ref{table:results-tabular} for tabular datasets (using a multi-layer perceptron with one hidden-layer) and Table~\ref{table:results-images} for the images datasets (using a ResNet-18).
+The methods are divided into three groups: the first group is non-unimodal strategies, the second group is the hard unimodal models, and finally, the soft unimodal losses.
+To make results easier to read and to measure consistency, Table~\ref{table:results-average} summarizes results by averaging the previous results.
+In addition, results are also shown only for datasets with IR\textgreater1.5, which is a common threshold to distinguish between low and high imbalance datasets~\cite{perez2014graph}.

-On average, most losses have obtained similar values of accuracy (between 65\% and 67\%), with the proposed UnimodalNet (UN) reaching 67.5\%.
-When considering the rank, the results are even more striking, with UnimodalNet (UN) achieving a value of 3.1 (for both Acc and MAE), and the proposed WU-KLDiv achieving 2.8 (Acc) and 4.4 (MAE).
-For mean absolute error (MAE), all proposed losses offer the lowest errors, only behind OE.
-The tables also show that the proposed losses consistently produce probability distributions that follow a unimodal distribution, as would be expected for an ordinal model.
-The proposed model UN arguably achieves the best balance between accuracy and unimodality.